 Legal systems for determining and regulating gender

-Phase One of the research is already underway.
-We are looking at recent international developments and activist arguments to chart possible pathways for legal gender reform in England and Wales.
-We are also drawing on a wide range of feminist, critical race, and disability scholarship to question more broadly the long-term future of legal gender.
+In Phase One of the research, we looked at current international developments and activist arguments to chart possible pathways for legal gender reform in England and Wales.
+We continue to keep a close eye on developments around the world.
+We also continue to draw on a wide range of feminist and other critical and radical writing to explore more broadly the long-term future of legal gender.

-Currently in Britain, we are all assigned a legal gender at birth.
-But do we still need to have a legal gender status?
-What would be the social, political and cultural implications of abolishing legal gender status, or reforming legal gender status in other ways?
+Currently in Britain, we all bear a legal gender, starting with the sex we are registered with at birth.
+But should state law determine our formal gender status?
+What would be the social, political and cultural implications of abolishing such status, or reforming it in other ways?